Visual Acuity Prediction on Real-Life Patient Data Using a Machine Learning Based Multistage System: Introduction and motivation

 \section{Introduction and motivation}

 High-resolution imaging of the central retina utilizing optical coherence tomography (OCT) plays a key role in the diagnosis and monitoring of the most common macular diseases such as age-related macular degeneration (AMD), diabetic macular edema (DME), and retinal vein occlusion (RVO) \cite{Nimse2016, Seeboeck2019}.
+OCT biomarkers are specific properties of measurements that are extracted from the OCT images to provide information about the condition of the tissues and tissue layers within the human eye.
 Furthermore, detailed analysis of different biomarkers on OCT scans is now the basis for treatment decisions as several biological markers provide not only information on diagnosis of these particular eye conditions, but also play an important role in predicting the treatment response.
-With the increasing amount of available data for therapeutic strategies, the identification of biomarkers with predictive values, as well as different medication options such as intravitreal operative medication therapies (IVOM), it is challenging for ophthalmologists to individualize the therapy for each patient.
-Artificial intelligence (AI) based algorithms should in the future help to find optimal individual therapeutic strategies for each patient.
+With the increasing amount of available data for therapeutic strategies, the identification of biomarkers with predictive values, as well as different medication options such as intravitreal operative medication therapies (IVOM) for macular edema or diabetic retinopathy patients, it is challenging for ophthalmologists to individualize the therapy for each patient.
+Artificial intelligence (AI) based algorithms should, in the future, help to find optimal individual therapeutic strategies for each patient.
 Real-world studies have already demonstrated how important the early treatment begin and the compliance with the therapy are \cite{Finger2013, Hykin2016, Wintergerst2019}.
-The study group of \textit{Gerding et al.} was one of the first ones to classify patients with AMD into three treatment groups based on visual acuity (VA) and central retinal thickness: therapy ``winners'', ``stabilizers'', and ``losers'' (WSL scheme) \cite{Gerding2011}.
-This interdisciplinary cooperation between IT specialists and ophthalmologists aims at analyzing the patients' data according to the WSL scheme while identifying predictive values for several OCT biomarkers.
+Yet, real-world studies need more attention, where we can contribute with a settings of real-world study data.
+The study group of \textit{Gerding et al.} was one of the first ones to classify patients with AMD into three treatment success groups based on visual acuity (VA) and central retinal thickness: therapy ``winners'', ``stabilizers'', and ``losers'' (WSL classification scheme) \cite{Gerding2011}.
+This interdisciplinary cooperation between IT specialists and ophthalmologists aims at analyzing the patients' data according to the WSL classification scheme while identifying predictive values for several OCT biomarkers.
 The results should help ophthalmologists to better define their therapy strategy for each patient in everyday practice.
 Moreover, \textit{Schmidt-Erfurth et al.} recently reported the potential of AI-based approaches for targeted optimization of diagnosis and therapy for eye diseases \cite{Gerendas2018}.
 In their contributions, they furthermore describe the impact of deep learning (DL) for the prediction of patient progressions in the earlier stages of AMD utilizing OCT biomarkers \cite{Schmidt-Erfurth2020, Waldstein2020}.
+Whereas current state-of-the-art research also explores the explainability as well as the related nomenclature when reporting AMD-related diseases \cite{Spaide2020, Matsui2022}, AMD such as exudative AMD as well as DME and RVO can be seen as the three most prevalent investigated eye diseases within the context of AI \cite{Chen2021, Phan2021, Romond2021, Matsui2022}.